 Over the past six months, downtown Silver Spring in Montgomery County, Maryland has become a legitimate craft beer destination.

-The best way to discover it is to visit them all on an afternoon brewery crawl.
-The distance from Silver Branch, which is across the street from the Silver Spring Metro station, to Denizens is less than a mile on foot, with Astro Lab almost directly in the middle.
+The best way to discover Silver Spring’s thriving brewery scene is to visit all three breweries on an afternoon brewery crawl.
+The distance from Silver Branch, which is across the street from the Silver Spring Metro station, to Denizens is less than a mile on foot, with Third Hill Brewing Co. almost directly in the middle.
 Three stops for beer and no designated driver needed.

 Stop 1: Silver Branch Brewing, 8401 Colesville Rd.
 (Entrance on Second Avenue.)

 What to drink: If you’re the kind of beer drinker whose eyes glaze over when you find eight IPAs on tap, Silver Branch will feel like a little slice of heaven.
-Brewer Christian Layke spent eight years at the Gordon Biersch brewpub in Rockville, and he knows his way around other styles of beer.
-This month, Silver Branch released Glass Castle, a note-perfect Czech-style pilsner with a bready body and a nose of floral hops.
-It was paired with Killer Castle, a crisp, unfiltered version that let the spicy Saaz hops shine through.
-(Bartenders pour the beer two different ways, depending whether you want a creamy head or not.)
-There are two English-style beers, pulled by hand from traditional casks — a malty ESB and lightly fruity ruby mild — plus a chocolaty stout and a crisp Belgian wit.
-Oh, and an IPA.
+Brewer Christian Layke spent eight years at the former Gordon Biersch brewpub in Rockville, and he knows his way around other styles of beer.
+Silver Branch released Glass Castle, a note-perfect Czech-style pilsner with a bready body and a nose of floral hops.
+There is one English-style beer, brewed using Maris otter malt, plus a chocolaty stout and a classic Belgian wit.
+Oh, and plenty of IPAs.

-Why you’re going: You’re going for the beer, not for the modest taproom, which is sparsely decorated with long tables and a TV, or the small patio facing Georgia Avenue.
-(Music fans may remember this building as the previous home of Joe’s Record Paradise.)
+Why you’re going: Third Hill Brewing Co. is a place to escape and be with friends and loved ones.
+You’re going for the beer, not for the modest taproom, which is sparsely decorated with long tables and a TV, or the small patio facing Georgia Avenue which can be opened to allow fresh air to circulate through the building (Music fans may remember this building as the previous home of Joe’s Record Paradise.)

 Stop 3: Denizens Brewing, 1115 East-West Hwy.

 Why you’re going: By any measure, Denizens is the biggest and most important brewery in Montgomery County.
-It was involved in changing laws to allow breweries to self-distribute beer throughout Maryland, for example, and co-founder Julie Verratti chairs the diversity committee of the national Brewers Association.
+It was involved in changing laws to allow breweries to self-distribute beer throughout Maryland.
 The brewery has the most popular beer garden in the county: a kid-friendly, dog-friendly space that’s home to beer festivals, birthday parties and lazy days spent hanging out and playing corn hole.

 Read the full article on The Washington Post.